arashalghasi/arashalghasi/README.md

 I am currently focused on finishing my university degree and working on my thesis.

 * 🌍  I'm based in Genoa, Italy
-* 🔭 I'm currently learning about Microcontrollers.
+* 🔭 I'm currently learning about Codesys.
 - 📫 How to reach me: arash.alqasi@gmail.com